2024–25 BG Tampines Rovers FC season

-The 2024–25 season will be Tampines Rovers' 29th consecutive season at the top level of Singapore football and their 79th year in existence as a football club.
+The 2024–25 season was Tampines Rovers' 29th consecutive season at the top level of Singapore football and their 79th year in existence as a football club.
 It will be the club first season to be renamed by adding the word 'BG' in front of the club name.
 The club also qualified for the AFC Champions League Two as the 2nd best placed local team in the previous season.
 This will be their first season after they inked a three-year collaboration in 2023 with Thailand's BG Pathum United, a partnership that will continue until the end of the 2025–26 season.

 Review

 Pre-season

 The 2024–25 Singapore Premier League season will be the first season to be played having a two-year schedule where BG Tampines Rovers participated in the 2024 interim pre-season tournament from 23 February until 21 April.
 The interim pre-season tournament ensure that the players are adequately prepared for an extended new season that will span nearly 12 months.

 On 23 January 2024, BG Tampines Rovers loaned in two new Thailand national, 19-year-old forward Thitipat Ekarunpong and 18-year-old defender Thanet Suknate from BG Pathum United.
 The club signs their former player Amirul Adli, Irish-Singaporean player, Jared Gallagher from Young Lions and Japanese player, Seia Kunori from Albirex Niigata (S).